crispinalan/talkcalendar/README.md

 ## Note on Dictionary

-The dictionary supplied is one that I have made for development purposes and is not intended to be of a professional standard.
+The dictionary supplied is one that I have made for development purposes only.
 The dictionary consists of pre-recorded words stored as wav files in the relevant directories (e.g. a-words in the a-directory, b-words in the b-directory etc.).

-The internal audio concatenation algorithm requires words to be recorded using the following format specification
+You can create your own audio word dictionary by recording voice words.
+Currently, the internal audio concatenation algorithm requires words to be recorded using the following format specification
 ```
 Number of channels: 1
-Sample rate: 8000
+Sample rate: 16000
 Bits per sample: 16
 ```
-A low sample rate is used to keep the pre-recorded audio files small.

-There are some additional words in the dictionary not used at present but needed for future features under development.
-The word dictionary should be located in the current directory is running Talk Calendar from the terminal or the home directory if using a launcher.
+The word dictionary should be located in the current directory if running Talk Calendar from the terminal or the home directory if using a launcher.

 ## How is speech generated?